 The Associated Press reported “pharmaceutical companies made up eight of the government’s top 10 fraud settlements in the last year.”

-For a comparison of today’s medical culture with the anti-pharmaceutical attitudes of the Sixties Counterculture, watch this video of Jefferson Airplane at Woodstock in 1969.
+To read more about prescription drug ads, read my article Try This Experiment At Home.
+For a comparison of today’s medical culture with the anti-pharmaceutical attitudes of the Sixties Counterculture, watch this video of Jefferson Airplane, a psychedelic band from those days.